Berner Law Office, PLLC

 Serving individuals and businesses in Mason & Thurston Counties.

-Representative work includes advising clients regarding commercial and residential real property; litigation, transactions, purchase, sales, leases, land use, shoreline, boundary disputes, permitting, easements, licenses, restrictive covenants, financing, foreclosures, and natural resource issues.
+Representative work includes advising clients regarding commercial and residential real property, litigation, transactions, purchase and sales, leases, land use, shoreline, boundary disputes, permitting, easements, licenses, restrictive covenants, financing, foreclosures, and natural resource issues.

 Representative work includes advising general contractors, sub-contractors, and owners through all phases of negotiation, contracting, and dispute resolution; lien foreclosure actions; and construction defect litigation.